Macros

 Multiple Commands

 One of the strengths of the macro system is its ability to execute multiple actions with a single command.
-To do this, simply put each item on its own line, and they will be executed in order when you run the macro.
+To do this, simply put each item on its own line, and actions will be executed in order when you run the macro.

 Example